probcomp/Venturecxx/doc/error-reporting.md

   under them when freeze is invoked, in part because it's not clear what to adjust the model to.

+- The handling of [infer (loop ...)] is brittle.
+Among other issues, it is likely to be vulnerable to the double macroexpansion problem.
+  - Possible solution: handle [infer (loop ...)] at the sivm or ripl level instead of the engine.
+  - It is also likely to leak records in the persistent inference trace, and macroexpansion records in the sivm.

 Milestones
 ----------